 Hungry now and excited, the church gathers in the darkness.
-The Easter Fire is blessed; the candle is lit from the new fire with the words: "May the light of Christ, rising in glory, dispel the darkness of our hearts and minds."
+We begin outside: the Easter Fire is blessed; the candle is lit from the new fire with the words: "May the light of Christ, rising in glory, dispel the darkness of our hearts and minds."
 The deacon will accept the candle from priest presider and a procession will begin.